moocow-the-bovine/dstar-gantry/README.txt

         container action executed.

     shell
-        Runs a "bash" shell as the "build user|/-u USER" in the embedded container; useful for inspection and debugging.
+        Runs a "bash" shell as the build user in the embedded container;
+        useful for inspection and debugging.

     exec CMD
         Just executs "CMD..." in the embedded container.
 If specified, this